Key differences between Japanese and Western animation in style, narrative and visual culture

 This impact is reflected in the adoption of visual and thematic elements that enrich both productions and audiences worldwide.

-Transformations and collaborations allow for a dynamic cultural dialogue, expanding the reach and diversity of the animated medium.
+Transformations and collaborations allow for dynamic cultural dialogue, expanding the reach and diversity of the animated medium.

-Stylistic adaptations and fusions
+Adaptations and stylistic fusions

 This aesthetic and thematic mix enhances innovation, generating new forms of expression in global animation.